mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 ## 11. Advanced features: Export

 All overview pages feature an `Export` button.
 The export feature allows you to quickly convert all on screen items to an Excel based dataset.
-The export feature works together with the `Refinement` feature, explained in section 9, to allow for the creation of customizable datasets in .XLXS format.
+The export feature works together with the **Refinement** feature, read more about the **refinement** feature in **section 9**., to allow for the creation of customizable datasets in .XLXS format.

 The export feature only exports items which are currently rendered on the page, this makes it work together with the refinement feature to allow you to only export items based on your refinement criteria.
 If you want an export of all items you will have to scroll down to load all items first.

-Exports are generated in .XLXS format, this is the standard Microsoft Excel format for spreadsheets.
-If Excel is not installed on your computer, for example when working on a Mac, you might recieve a message asking you with what app you would like to open the file.
+Exports are generated in **.XLXS format**, this is the standard Microsoft Excel format for spreadsheets.
+If Excel is **not** installed on your computer, for example when working on a Mac, you might recieve a message asking you with what app you would like to open the file.
 If this is the case, and your organization owns Office365 licenses, you can open the file via the browser.
 Read more about opening Excel files via the browser on this official Microsoft documentation page: [How to open office files online](https://support.microsoft.com/en-us/office/upload-a-document-to-work-with-it-online-904fb519-338b-4a2d-889c-f92abbc443a8 "How to open office files online]").

 ## 12. Advanced features: Custom fields

 Custom fields is a feature used in the `Roles` addon.
-It uses the same drag and drop features as in the `Programs` adddon.
+It uses the same **drag and drop** features as in the `Programs` adddon.
 Read more about the programs feature on the [Programs page](/guide/healthcare/programs "Programs page").

 --TODO: dit verder schrijven wanneer ik weet dat de potential bug waarbij de custom fields alleen ge-assigned worden wanneer de user voor de eerste keer een role krijgt.